-Many people complain Kashmiri tea is just like ‘badaam pista doodh’ or ‘hareera’.
-That is because many restaurant serve a very milky Kashmiri tea.
-The Kashmiri tea with less milk has more intense Kashmiri tea flavor and warmth.
-So I like my home-made Kashmiri tea more than what it served on ‘dhabba’ or cafe.
+Many people complain Kashmiri pink tea is just like 'badaam pista doodh' or 'hareera'.
+That is because many restaurants serve a very milky Kashmiri tea.
+The Kashmiri tea with less milk has a more intense Kashmiri tea flavor and warmth.
+So I like my homemade Kashmiri tea more than what is served at 'dhabba' or cafe.

-Kashmir is heaven on earth and their culture, jewelry and food all are fascinating.
-Even Kashmiri people are very hospitable and beautiful.
+Kashmir is heaven on earth and their culture, jewelry, and food all are fascinating.
+Even the Kashmiri people are very hospitable and beautiful.

-In authentic Kashmiri tea salt is added and it is called noon chai.
-But some non Kashmiri people in my city (Karachi) add both salt and sugar so it’s up to you.
-In Kashmir, where temperature drops below zero degree they add cream and butter along with powdered dry fruits in the tea.
+In the authentic Kashmiri tea, salt is added and it is called noon chai.
+But some non-Kashmiri people in my city (Karachi) add both salt and sugar so it's up to you.
+In Kashmir, where the temperature drops below zero degrees they add cream and butter along with powdered dry fruits to the tea.
 This makes this tea ideal for winters as it is filling and body warming.
-In my city temperature hardly goes below 10 degree so we enjoy it without fats (like cream and butter) and with little dry fruits.
+In my city, the temperature hardly goes below 10 degrees so we enjoy it without fats (like cream and butter) and with little dry fruits.
 So you adjust that too as per weather in your city.

 Tips for beginners